rbomman/Virtual-Piano/README.md

 3. Choose the generated `output.txt`, adjust settings, and start practicing.

 ## Credits
-Benjamin Gleitzman's repo: gleitz/midi-js-soundfonts for midi samples used in the different instruments.
+Credits to Benjamin Gleitzman for the composition of gleitz/midi-js-soundfonts used to get midi samples for the different instruments.